Organise, a platform for worker rights, raises £570K seed funding led by Ada Ventures – TechCrunch

 “When people join Organise, we ask them to share their workplace and employment status,” she says.
 “The platform is then able to connect employees to existing networks of people from the same organisation, immediately enabling them to speak with one, much louder voice.
 For new campaigns, we can help people build up the awareness they need to get colleagues or workers from across their industry on board.

 “Once part of the network, users are in control of their campaigns.
 They decide what change they want and we provide the tools to make it happen.
-This might be through surveys, calls to sign petitions, or open letters to decision makers”.
+This might be through surveys, calls to sign petitions, or open letters to decision makers.”

 To date, Organise has enabled workers to mount successful campaigns against unjust working practices at companies including McDonald’s, Ted Baker, Amazon, Uber and Deliveroo.
 No doubt helped by the coronavirus crisis and resulting pressure on workers, the platform has grown from 90,000 to 400,000 members in the last three months.